secrethub/terraform-provider-secrethub/docs/index.md

 }
 ```

+You can verify the downloaded provider is signed by us by looking if the key ID in the output of `terraform init` matches `B7F647C8C55CB6D5`.

 ### Terraform 0.12 and earlier

 For Terraform 0.12 and earlier, you have to download the binary for your operating system and architecture from [GitHub releases](https://github.com/secrethub/terraform-provider-secrethub/releases) yourselves and place it in `~/.terraform.d/plugins` (`%APPDATA%\terraform.d\plugins` on Windows).